datachomp/datachomp.github.com/source/_posts/2013-10-07-radius-queries-in-postgres.markdown

 The data checks out:
 	-- all 5 entries
 	SELECT * FROM burritoplaces;
 Perfect!
 All my favorite places are there but sadly, I can't do geospatial math in my head.
-I can't even really do outside of my head so I'm going to have to get some help.
+I can't even really do it outside of my head so I'm going to have to get some help.
 Enter the [earthdistance][1] postgres extension and its helpful sibling 'cube':

 	--turn on the magic
 	CREATE EXTENSION cube;